-The 11th Congressional session is the current session that started the last few weeks of President George Bush's administration and will continue for the first two years of President Barack Obama's administration.
-Below are some legislative topics and victories already pursued by HPBA.
+The 11th Congressional session is the session that started the last few weeks of President George Bush's administration and continued for the first two years of President Barack Obama's administration.
+Below are some legislative topics and victories pursued by HPBA.

 |The American Clean Energy Act||Best-in-Class Deployment Program|

 |American Reweable Biomass Heating Act||Renewable Energy Alternative Production Act (REAP)|

 The U.S. House of Representatives squeaked out an historic legislative victory on June 26, 2009 when the House voted, 219-212, to approve a comprehensive global warming bill that sets mandatory limits on U.S. greenhouse gas emissions.
 With such a narrow margin of victory, this legislation will change in the upcoming months as the U.S. Senate considers the bill.

 A record 224 amendments were filed with the House Rules Committee to be considered for the climate change bill.
 Only one amendment, a Republican alternative, was considered and summarily defeated.
 Unfortunately, an amendment by Representative Carol Shea-Porter, which HPBA strongly supported and would have created a program to provide zero-interest or very low-interest loans to homeowners to convert their current home heating or hot water systems to a renewable fueled product, including wood and wood pellets, was not ruled "in order" and therefore never considered.
 We will work to advance this legislative language in the future.